timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 Briefly, we hung out at Whitewater Preserve, a paradise in the otherwise bone dry desert and met Rich and Ben, two Englishmen who were also hiking the trail.
 At Mission Creek, we attempted to get through the worst of it during the heat of the day.
-I found myself straying from the group and letting them know that I would wait it out until it got dark to catch up to them.
+I diverged from the group and let them know I would wait it out until it got dark to catch up to them.
 This had me route finding through a narrow and confusing canyon in near pitch black conditions, which ended up worrying everyone.

-The evening before we reached Big Bear, I was once again behind my group as the sun began to set.
+The evening before we reached Big Bear, I was once again behind my group as the sun set.
 Out of the corner of my eye, I saw a figure flash quickly down the trail, about to overtake me.
-As I stepped to the side to let them pass, I realized it was [Jupiter, a Youtuber whose videos](https://www.youtube.com/@JupiterHikes) I had thoroughly enjoyed over the years.
+As I stepped to the side to let them pass, I realized it was Jupiter, a Youtuber whose videos I had thoroughly enjoyed over the years.
 We chatted for a while before he raced ahead.
 When I caught up to my trail family, who had set up camp right outside a private zoo, they let me know he had mentioned our encounter and that I was about to catch up.

 ![](https://cdn.jeeveshikedthepct.com/images/04191f6c-56b0-4840-fb34-0fbc3f2deb00.jpeg)